Prescription Opioid Abuse: Who Is Responsible?

 - Depression

 In cases of opioid overdose, liability can be challenging to prove.
 However, by taking legal action against the manufacturers, it may be possible to attribute responsibility to drug wholesalers and manufacturers for contributing to addiction and abuse.
 In a report from NPR, 41 states — including New York — have joined a coalition to investigate drug manufacturers for supplying opioids to their markets.
-All over the U.S., multiple states and municipalities are filing lawsuits against potentially liable parties.
-With the opioid epidemic showing no signs of slowing down, more lawsuits against negligent doctors and drugmakers are sure to come.
+Multiple states and municipalities are filing lawsuits against potentially liable parties.
+With the opioid epidemic showing no signs of slowing down, more lawsuits against negligent doctors and drugmakers will likely come.

 Contact a New York Prescription Drug Injury Lawyer

 If you or someone you love has suffered from a prescription opioid addiction or overdose, you are not alone.
 If you or a loved one were harmed due to a prescription opioid given to you by a negligent doctor or another medical professional, our attorneys could help you seek justice and fair compensation.
-Be sure to reach out to us at (212) 779-0057 or online to schedule a free consultation to discuss your case with us today.
+Be sure to contact us at (212) 779-0057 or online to schedule a free consultation to discuss your case today.